nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   e.g. `help 123` will be interpreted as `help`.

 * The special `-h` parameter will provide a useful help message for how to use the command.
-  To avoid any unforeseen behaviour, remove your other inputs and just call the command. e.g. `find -h` or `add -h`.
+  To avoid any unforeseen behaviour, remove your other inputs when using `-h`. e.g. `find -h` or `add -h`.

 <br>